 This could be as simple as hanging a sign telling people you’re on Facebook or Twitter, or could be a sign-up form on your counter for people to join your email list.

 This will help continue your relationship with the customer and keeping them coming back!

 5. Follow up.

-Once people have connected with you, it’s your responsibility to keep the conversation going.
+Once people have connected with you, it’s your responsibility to keep the online conversation going.

 Make sure you’re actually participating on social media, not just posting when you have something to promote.
 If you’re telling customers they’ll be receiving an email newsletter once a month, make sure you’re following through.

 Look for ways to bring them back into your store with a special offer or in-person event.

 If you want to turn those potential customers into repeat visitors and loyal advocates for your business, you need to be prepared!

 Need help getting started?
 Post your questions in the comments below.